mspandit/mspandit.github.io/_posts/2018-06-23-scikit-learn.markdown

 gradient descent, but the open source community has produced fast, efficient implementations with flexible options for regularization.
 [Scikit-learn](http://scikit-learn.org/stable/index.html) is one of these.

+The programs below vividly illustrate that the use of easily-available libraries can dramatically speed the execution of machine learning, and dramatically reduce the number of lines of code you have to write and maintain.

 # Logistic Regression with Scikit-learn in Python